DrCBeatz/arduino-theremin/README.md

 # arduino-theremin
-Arduino theremin midi controller project source code

-Source code for prototype of Arduino midi controller using ultra-sonic sensors to control midi continuous controller data (WIP).
+Source code for prototype of Arduino midi controller using HC-SR04 ultra-sonic sensors to control midi continuous controller data (WIP).

 Current version uses Python scripts to take Arduino sensor input and send midi messages for volume and pitchbend data via the Arduino serial port (see Pymidi module).